dissys2017/lb/README.md

 # lb
-Using nginx as load balancer.
+Using nginx as load balancer.\n
 Use 'start nginx' command to start nginx.